-This is the darkest day in my life, because today our Rajya Sabha has passed yet another gender biased legislation that will ruin our life in future.
+This is the darkest day in my life because today our Rajya Sabha has passed yet another gender biased legislation that will ruin our lives in future.
 Probably many men in our country will agree with me that this day is the darkest one in their lives too.
 This is the day when the Marriage Law Amendment Bill, 2010 is passed by the country’s apex lawmaking body.

 The last few days’ proceedings in the parliament have made it very clear to the analysts like me, that a bill like IrBM can easily be passed.
 Reason, vote bank politics.
 Even though some of the members have voiced their opinion against this popular vote bank politics in the house itself but they were numbered.
 And the politics continued.

 On the face of it, is the concept of irretrievable Breakdown bad?
 Not really, especially for the marriages where the couples are living apart for a long time and can not move for mutual consent divorce for some reason.
 Some critics say this will increase the divorce rate in the country.
 But what is the point in officially remaining as husband and wife when there is no relation?
-So the bill is gender neutral in this aspect that either the man or the wife can bring in a petition of divorce under this provision.
-But what makes this controversial and most painful for the men in the society including me is the provision for sole opposing right to the wife and only husband’s property being divided.
-Because the wife can oppose any divorce petition filed by the husband on ground of financial hardship.
+So the bill is gender-neutral in this aspect that either the man or the wife can bring in a petition for divorce under this provision.
+But what makes this controversial and most painful for the men in the society including me is the provision for the sole opposing right to the wife and only husband’s property being divided.
+Because the wife can oppose any divorce petition filed by the husband on the ground of financial hardship.
 Courts to decide the hardship for women.

-From the above reasoning given by our honorable law minister one fails to understand why women are not encouraged to make their own property through hard work, dedication and may be through inheritance.
-Women’s right to inherited property is already established long back and there is no hindrance to them on working hard and earning to make property of their own.
+From the above reasoning given by our honourable law minister one fails to understand why women are not encouraged to make their own property through hard work, dedication and maybe through inheritance.
+Women’s right to inherited property is already established long back and there is no hindrance to them on working hard and earning to make a property of their own.
 Ironically, this is not promoted.
 It is never said that women should strive for excellence in all fields to take our country forward (as stated by our constitution in Fundamental Duties of citizens, Article 51A (J)), but it was said that she will be entitled to the property earned by her husband during the matrimonial period.
 So what happens when the husband buys a property in the name of wife?
-In a reply, he said that court will decide that, but I fail to understand that when in the law there is no provision of division of wife’s property, how any court will decide to divide the same?
+In a reply, he said that court will decide that, but I fail to understand that when in the law there is no provision of the division of wife’s property, how any court will decide to divide the same?

 Another dangerous point by not making the wife’s property divisible under this law is the wife will no longer bother about saving the marriage.
-She is given free permit to do anything and get away with it.
-In worst case scenario she still gets some share of husband’s property but even the most adulterous, cruel and criminal woman gets benefitted by every marriage and never pays for her conduct.
+She is given a free permit to do anything and get away with it.
+In worst-case scenario she still gets some share of husband’s property but even the most adulterous, cruel and criminal woman gets benefitted by every marriage and never pays for her conduct.

-The statement that a woman become victim of every divorce, also says that a man is always liable for any divorce.
+The statement that a woman becomes a victim of every divorce, also says that a man is always liable for any divorce.
 This kind of statement by our parliamentarians confirms that they consider a man to be guilty of every divorce.
-Now the men in the country will have to decide if this is true, because as an educated person, I never consider this to be true.
+Now the men in the country will have to decide if this is true because as an educated person, I never consider this to be true.
 Many innocent men who just suffered abuses in a bad marriage will only suffer more and as a result male (husband) suicide rate will increase.
 This kind of statements made in the parliament only confirms the inherent misandry in our parliamentarians who consider all men to be guilty, and even without committing any crime all men in India has become accused today.

 Two judgments of the apex court and one report of law commission were cited as the reason for bringing in this law.
-However, some honorable members of parliament did bring up the point that all these has stated the need of irretrievable breakdown as a ground of divorce but the law commission report clearly stated to take care of interests of ‘parties’ in a marriage that include the ‘husband’.
+However, some honourable members of parliament did bring up the point that all these have stated the need of irretrievable breakdown as a ground of divorce but the law commission report clearly stated to take care of interests of ‘parties’ in a marriage that include the ‘husband’.
 But the vote bank politics have prohibited the members from taking any step towards making this law gender law neutral.

 So is it the fault of common men in India that there is not 50% representation from women in parliament?
 Common men or the men’s rights groups never objected to an idea like that. (or even if they have objected would the political parties listen?).
 So if there is no 50% representation by women in parliament does that mean that we treat our women badly and hence all innocent husbands need to be punished.

 Today, there is no incentive for a common man to marry.
 No matter how much a man earns in his life through hard work, dedication, educational qualification etc. he will always be a loser.
 No matter how much abuse the husband goes through, he will always have to part with his property.
-So far we have seen judgments asking the husband to maintain wife’s illicit child.
+So far we have seen judgments asking the husband to maintain the wife’s illicit child.
 Now we will see judgments asking the husband to give away his property to these children as well.